 I get little lightbulb moments throughout my day, and I know I wouldn’t remember most of them if I didn’t write them down somewhere.

-Lists can be your friend, my friend.
+Lists can be your friend.

 So when do we get to that list?